AnnaWijetunga/evergoal-frontend/README.md

 https://github.com/AnnaWijetunga/evergoal-backend

-To see Evergoal live, you're welcome to click here:
+To see Evergoal live, you can click here:

 https://my-evergoal.herokuapp.com/